tooxie/python-schizoid/README.rst

 Dependencies
 ============

-Schizoid does its best effort to avoid communicating with the outer world, but at some extent it needs resources to operate properly.
-There are 2 types of
+*Schizoid* does its best effort to avoid communicating with the outer world, but at some extent it needs resources to operate properly.
+There are two types of dependencies:
-dependencies:

 Life dependencies
 -----------------

-These are the unavoidable dependencies you need in your system to run schizoid.sh and create a virtual environment.
+These are the unavoidable dependencies you need in your system to run *schizoid.sh* and create a virtual environment.
 It can be summarized to one:

 * virtualenv